comatory/portion-tracker/README.md

 For backend, run the app in dev mode: `npm run start:dev`.
 For frontend, go to `frontend/` and launch `npm run start`.

+### Debugging development server

+There is a script to run back end server with `--inspect` option.
+It'll run `nodemon` on port `12345`.
+You can attach to this port in _Visual Studio Code_ using the configuration `.vscode/launch.json`.

 # Deployment